Donate & Planned Giving

 Bequests are gifts made through a will or living trust.
 They are especially popular for people who want to make a gift of significant size but who cannot give up income or capital during their lifetime.
 The future gift is revocable, and you retain control of the assets to meet future needs.
 Bequests of all sizes benefit Preservation Maryland.
 You can make a gift in the following ways:

-Savings Accounts, CDs By filling out a simple form at your financial institution you can designate Preservation Maryland to receive the remaining funds in these accounts after you’re gone.
+By filling out a simple form at your financial institution you can designate Preservation Maryland to receive the remaining funds in your checking account or CD after you’re gone.

 Many individuals have life insurance policies whose benefits they no longer need.
 If this applies to you, you may want to consider naming Preservation Maryland the beneficiary and assigning us ownership of the policy.
 In doing so, you will receive a charitable deduction; and in removing the life insurance policy from your estate, you may also reduce your estate taxes.

 Retirement plans are excellent assets to leave to Preservation Maryland.
 IRAs and qualified retirement plans such as 401(k)s, when passed on to heirs, can incur as much as 70 percent in taxes, because this asset faces double taxation.
 Not only is the plan benefit reduced by estate taxes, but the recipient must also pay income taxes on the plan.